The Great Seal is attached to the official documents of state that require the authorization of the monarch to implement the advice of the government.

 I am, Madam

-Did our favourite 18th century lady, Grace Dalrymple Elliott, interest herself in politics?
-Please do subscribe to our blog to receive updates on the progress of our forthcoming book An Infamous Courtesan: The Life, Loves and Family of the Celebrated Grace DalrympleElliott in which we will reveal all.
+Did our favourite 18th-century lady, Grace Dalrymple Elliott, interest herself in politics?
+Discover more in An Infamous Mistress: The Life, Loves and Family of the Celebrated Grace DalrympleElliott which reveals all.